arturoherrero/powercore/README.md

 #### `ordinal`

-Return the ordinal of the number.
+Returns the ordinal of the number.

 ```ruby
 1.ordinal  # => "1st"